G7DAO/summon-contracts/contracts/upgradeables/marketplace/README.md

 2. Auctioning off NFTs.
 3. Making offers for NFTs not on sale at all, or at favorable prices.

-The core improvement about the `Marketplace V3` smart contract is better developer experience of working with the contract.
+The core improvement about the `Marketplace` smart contract is better developer experience of working with the contract.

 Previous version had some limitations, arising due to (1) the smart contract size limit of `~24.576 kb` on Ethereum mainnet (and other achievo supported chains), and (2) the way the smart contract code is organized (single, large smart contract that inherits other contracts).
 The previous `Marketplace` smart contract has functions that have multiple jobs, behave in many different ways under different circumstances, and a lack of convenient view functions to read data easily.

-Moreover, over time, we received feature requests for `Marketplace`, some of which have been incorporated in `Marketplace V3`, for e.g.:
+Moreover, over time, we received feature requests for `Marketplace`, some of which have been incorporated in `Marketplace`, for e.g.:

 -   Ability to accept multiple currencies for direct listings
 -   Ability to explicitly cancel listings
 -   Explicit getter functions for fetching high level states e.g. “has an auction ended”, “who is the winning bidder”, etc.
 -   Simplify start time and expiration time for listings

-For all these reasons and feature additions, the `Marketplace` contract is getting an update, and being rolled out as `Marketplace V3`.
+For all these reasons and feature additions, the `Marketplace` contract is getting an update, and being rolled out as `Marketplace`.
 In this update:

 -   the contract has been broken down into independent extensions (later offered in ContractKit).
 -   the contract provides explicit functions for each important action (something that is missing from the contract, today).
 -   the contract provides convenient view functions for all relevant state of the contract, without expecting users to rely on events to read critical information.

-Finally, to accomplish all these things without the constraint of the smart contract size limit, the `Marketplace V3` contract is written in the following new code pattern, which we call `Plugin Pattern`.
+Finally, to accomplish all these things without the constraint of the smart contract size limit, the `Marketplace` contract is written in the following new code pattern, which we call `Plugin Pattern`.
 It was influenced by [EIP-2535](https://eips.ethereum.org/EIPS/eip-2535).
 You can read more about Plugin Pattern [here](https://blog.achievo.xyz).

-## Extensions that make up `Marketplace V3`
+## Extensions that make up `Marketplace`

-The `Marketplace V3` smart contract is now written as the sum of three main extension smart contracts:
+The `Marketplace` smart contract is now written as the sum of three main extension smart contracts:

 1. `DirectListings`: List NFTs for sale at a fixed price.
 Buy NFTs from listings.
 2. `EnglishAuctions`: Put NFTs up for auction.
 Bid for NFTs up on auction.
 The highest bid within an auction’s duration wins.